 SW: I approached Pick n Pay to pitch a partnership to them.
 I met with Suzanne Ackerman-Berman (Pick n Pay Director of Transformation), Andre Nel (Sustainability Manager), and Megan Potgieter (Clothing Manager) and was delighted that they agreed to distribute the shirts at a reduced price (only R129 or R159) at various Pick n Pay clothing stores across the country.
 As a result we sold 14,031 bonhappi-Ts incorporating men, women, boys, girls, and we could then donate R350,775 to FoodForward SA.

 FFSA: Would you say yours is a replicable model for social entrepreneurs?

 SW: Absolutely!
 But I have to say that although it is do-able, none of this has happened overnight.
 It took us about a year just to set up the business – building it up from the bottom with a very specific selling price as the goal, creating quality partnerships and constantly looking for new ways to sell a quality, fashionable product that connects people who can with people who can’t.
 We are just making it easy for shoppers to help others at no extra cost or effort.
 People buy t-shirts anyway so all we are doing is switching them to a socially conscious brand.
-We are very careful to ensure that we offer a quality, fashionable product that is competitively priced at just under R300 (online with free shipping) and R129 and R159 at Pick n Pay while stocks last.
+We are very careful to ensure that we offer a quality, fashionable product that is competitively priced at just under R300 (online with free shipping).
 We are making it easy to do good with the end goal of making it part of everyday life – which it should be!